Installing Macros From Listings

 Modules

 Word's VBA editor files macros by project.
-In this case the project is Normal (ie the Normal.dot template).
+In this case the project is Normal (i.e. the Normal template).
 Projects are sub-divided into Word Objects, Modules and Forms.
 By default, macros are stored in the Normal project in a module called NewMacros.
 Although it is not essential at this level, Modules make macros much simpler to handle, so it is good practice to separate macros you create into Modules.

 If they are not already displayed, from the VBA editor view menu, display the Projects and the properties Windows.